Calamari/sequel-orm/readme.md

 - Readme: explain validation
 - Maybe: Add unique validation
 - saving of multiple items at once
-- dont mark things as dirty if orignal state is met again
+(- dont mark things as dirty if orignal state is met again)
 - dont save assocs that are already saved
 - load associated records instantly with loading this one
 - TableMigrator should be able to create syncs and replace TableCreator and TableUpdater